Portugal - UNESCO

 "Standing at the entrance to Lisbon harbour, the Monastery of the Hieronymites – construction of which began in 1502 – exemplifies Portuguese art at its best.
 The nearby Tower of Belém, built to commemorate Vasco da Gama's expedition, is a reminder of the great maritime discoveries."

-• Moda Monastery of Alcobaça
+• Social Monastery of Alcobaça

 Monastery of Alcobaça